 As attribution becomes mainstream and available to marketers with any size budgets, confusion around web analytics vs attribution will need to be ironed out.
 This blog will help distinguish the difference and the importance of having both a web analytics tool and an attribution tool in your marketing arsenal.
-When you’re ready to try attribution, check out a free trial of LeadsRx and see how attribution compares with web analytics for your company.
+When you’re ready to try attribution, get a free demonstration of LeadsRx and see how attribution compares with web analytics for your company.

 What is Web Analytics (i.e., Google Analytics)